Search engine optimization (SEO) has become crucial for businesses to increase online visibility and attract more website traffic.

 For instance, using “United Center Home Page” as a title is not a good practice.
 Instead, it is recommended to use a more relevant and specific title, such as “Tickets & Events | United Center – Chicago, IL.”

-In the corrected example, the title includes keywords that are only relevant to that specific page.
+In the corrected example, the title only includes keywords relevant to that page.
 Rather than using generic terms, it accurately describes what the page is about (tickets & events) and includes the name of the venue and its location.

 If you have already conducted a site audit for missing titles, you can also locate a list of pages with duplicate titles in the same report.

-To access the list of pages with duplicate title tags, you need to click on the error that says “X issues with duplicate title tags.”
+To access the list of pages with duplicate title tags, click on the error message “X issues with duplicate title tags.”

 3. Keyword Stuffing

-It is not necessary to repeat or use similar keywords multiple times to improve your search ranking.
+Repeating or using similar keywords multiple times is unnecessary to improve your search ranking.

-When creating title tags, it’s important to consider how users search for information and describe your page accurately and succinctly using one or two keywords at most.
+When creating title tags, it’s essential to consider how users search for information and describe your page accurately and succinctly using at most one or two keywords.

 4. Long Title Tags

 If your title tags exceed 70 characters, Google will most likely shorten or reword them in search results.
-Therefore, it’s recommended to keep your title tags concise, ideally between 50 to 60 characters, to avoid being truncated on desktop or mobile devices.
+Therefore, it is recommended that you keep your title tags concise, ideally between 50 and 60 characters, to avoid being truncated on desktop or mobile devices.

 5. Not Updating Tags

-You are failing to update your meta and title tags when the content on your page changes is a standard error that can negatively impact your SEO efforts.
+You are failing to update your meta and title tags when the content on your page changes, which is a standard error that can negatively impact your SEO efforts.

 This is because it can result in search engines receiving incorrect information.
 To prevent this from happening, ensure that you update your tags every time you make changes to your webpage’s content.